Hepatitis B, Acute - Hepatitis B, Acute - MSD Manual Consumer Version

 Most people recover completely, but a few develop chronic hepatitis B.

-If severe (fulminant) hepatitis develops, antiviral drugs can help, but the best hope of survival is liver transplantation.
+If severe (fulminant) hepatitis develops, antiviral medications can help, but the best hope of survival is liver transplantation.

 (See also Overview of Hepatitis, Overview of Acute Viral Hepatitis, and Hepatitis B, Chronic.)